Undergraduate Program Assessment Plan

 The standardized USU course evaluation form is conducted in all courses taught by Geology faculty to allow students to evaluate both the course and the instructor.

-Each year, the Dean of the College of Science interviews a number of majors from each department in the college.
+In the past, the department hosted a "feed and feedback" reception for graduating students.
+Now, we rely onthe fact that the College of Science conducts an online exit survey of all majors from each department in the college.
 In addition, every student applying for graduation in the College of Science is given a questionnaire to complete.
 These collectively provide information on general student satisfaction with the degree program, courses, faculty and facilities.
 This information is collected anonymously and then returned to the department in the summer following graduation.

 The Department of Geology periodically conducts a Regents-mandated self study and external review.
 The self study allows the faculty to reassess the program and its direction as well as its goals and objectives.
 The recommendations made by the external review team are used to modify and improve the program.